ksnip/ksnip/README.md

 $ brew install --cask ksnip
 ```

+# Plugins
+ksnip functionality can be extended by using plugins that need to be downloaded separately and installed or unpacked,
+depending on the environment.
+Currently, under `Options > Settings > Plugins` a path needs to be provided where the
+plugins are located, after clicking on "Detect", ksnip searches for known plugins and when found will list the name
+ans version.

+## OCR (Window and Linux/Unix - WIP)
+ksnip supports OCR by using the [ksnip-plugin-ocr](https://github.com/ksnip/ksnip-plugin-ocr) which utilizes Tesseract
+to convert Image to text.
+When the OCR plugin was loaded, the OCR option becomes available under `Options > OCR`.
+The latest plugin version can be found [here](https://github.com/ksnip/ksnip-plugin-ocr/releases)

 # Dependencies
 ksnip depends on [kImageAnnotator](https://github.com/ksnip/kImageAnnotator) and [kColorPicker](https://github.com/DamirPorobic/kColorPicker) which needs
 to be installed before building ksnip from source.
 Installation instructions can be found on the Github pages.

 # Building from source
-1. Get latest release from GitHub by cloning the repo:
+1. Get the latest release from GitHub by cloning the repo:
     `$ git clone https://github.com/ksnip/ksnip`
 2. Change to repo directory:
     `$ cd ksnip`